Lake Stanley Draper

 Lake Stanley Draper is a reservoir in southeast Oklahoma City, United States.
 It is one of three municipal reservoirs in the city.
-It was constructed in 1962-1963, and named for the long-time director of the Oklahoma City Chamber of Commerce.
+Principal construction on the reservoir occurred between 1962-1963.
+Upon completion it was named after the long-time director of the Oklahoma City Chamber of Commerce, Stanley Draper.
 Located between Midwest Boulevard and Post Road, near I-240, it receives water by pipeline from Atoka Lake and McGee Creek Reservoir.

 History

 The lake was begun in 1962 to serve as a reservoir for Oklahoma City.